Compressed representation of Learning Spaces: Numerical experiments

 {\bf 7.3} The meaning of generating Learning Spaces ``at random'' is not clear-cut.
-We proceeded as follows.
+We proceeded as follows (although possibly in practice rather different types of Learning Spaces appear).
 For nonnegative integers $\mu, \lambda, \kappa$ start out with a $\lambda \mu$-element poset $(J, \leq)$ having $\lambda$ layers, each of cardinality $\mu$.
-For each poset element $x$, except for $x$ in the bottom layer, choose at random $k$ lower covers in the layer below.
+For each poset element $x$, except for $x$ in the bottom layer, choose at random $\kappa$ lower covers in the layer below.

-For $(\mu, \lambda, \kappa) = (4, 3, 2)$ this is illustrated in Figure 5 on the left.
+For $(\mu, \lambda, \kappa) = (4, 3, 2)$ this is illustrated in Figure 8 on the left.
 Now recursively define $\lambda \mu$ many base sets $B_t$ as follows.
 Fix some set $NC$ (new colors) with $NC \cap \{1, \cdots, \lambda \mu \} = \emptyset$.
 Put $B_t = \{t\}$ for $1 \leq t \leq \mu$.
 For $t = \mu +1, \mu+2, \ldots, \mu + \lambda$ let $B'_t$ be the union of all $\kappa$ many sets $B_s$ where $s$ ranges over the lower covers of $t$ in $(J, \leq)$.
 Put $B_t = B'_t \cup \{y\}$ where $y \in NC$ is chosen at random.
 To fix ideas, say $NC = \{a, b, c, d\}$.
 Then say\footnote{If not $a$ but again $c$ was chosen at random then $B_5 = B_6$, which is forbidden!
 Thus some supervision of the random process is required.
 That extends to the case that all $B_i$'s are distinct but $B_i \subseteq B_j$ for some $B_i, B_j$ on the {\it same level}.
 Then $B_i$ is discarded.
 Thus one may wind up with $|{\cal B}|$ smaller than $\lambda \mu$.
 Because the random process keeps on trying until each color in NC is picked at least once, we always have $|Q| = m+|NC|$.} $B_5 = B_1 \cup B_2 \cup \{c\} = \{1, 2, c\}$ and $B_6 = B_1 \cup B_2 \cup \{a\} = \{1, 2, a\}$.
 Similarly $B_7, B_8$ are obtained.
-Further say $B_9 = B_5 \cup B_7 \cup \{d\} = \{1, 2, 4, b, c, d\}$ and so forth (see Figure 5 on the right).
+Further say $B_9 = B_5 \cup B_7 \cup \{d\} = \{1, 2, 4, b, c, d\}$ and so forth (see Figure 8 on the right).